MuhammadRizki8/MuhammadRizki8/README.md

 ---

 ### 👨‍🎓 About Me
-- 🎓 I'm a Computer Science student at Universitas Pendidikan Indonesia
 - 💻 Passionate about Web Development and Artificial Intelligence
 - 🌱 Always open to collaboration and learning new things